 This sounds easy, but just when you think you have got the hang of the squat toilet you’ll find one that’s a bit different and you’ll stop for a second to consider which way round you’re supposed to face.

 Do I face the door or do I turn my back and have the toilet flush in my face?
 Do I aim for the hole in the toilet or do I go for where the ‘splash-back protector thing’ (yes, that’s its scientific name) is even if it’s not near the hole..???

-Christmas in China – The Complete Guide to Chinese Christmas + Christmas Vocabulary The question on your lips… Do Chinese people celebrate Christmas?
-A few years ago, the answer to this question was a definite no, but in the last…
+The Complete Guide to Christmas in China + Flashcards The question on your lips… Do Chinese people celebrate Christmas?
+A few years ago, the answer to this question was a definite no, but in the last few years, probably due…

 Well, more often than not the urge to pee takes over any desire to further question the appropriate toilet etiquette and I just go with whichever feels more natural.
 After all, there’s no one to tell you what’s right or wrong.